vios-s/tsaftarislab.github.io/_pages/about.md

 ---
 title: "About"

-excerpt: "Tsaftaris' Collaboratory is part of the Institute for Digital
+excerpt: "VIOS /vEEOs/ Collaboratory is part of the Institute for Digital
           Communications in The School of Engineering at The University of Edinburgh."
 header: